 Frequently Asked Questions (FAQs)

-There are many Microsoft Outlook features small business users can use to improve productivity and save time.
+There are many Microsoft Outlook features and benefits small business users can use to improve productivity.
 Take time to learn and master the use of these features and shortcuts.
 Then take advantage of the third-party integrations and business email tools that can power your brand’s digital communications to the next level.